Seasonal Gardens of Japan 665

 Meals Included: Breakfast

-Sadly, we check out of our hotel today and transfer by coach to Narita Airport, for our flight home, due to arrive at London Heathrow in the evening.
+We check out of our hotel today and transfer by coach to Tokyo Airport.

 What's Included